In this article, we will learn what is water hammer? Along with we will capture the basics, definition, causes, effects, how to fix or stop, etc.

 Sudden closure of valves, it may create water hammer sound or noise continuously.
 Think it in a simple example.
 If you run in a track, suddenly someone stops you!
 You will feel a shock.

-Now, if you run you faster, your shock will be more and if you run with lower speed, your shock will be less.
+Now, if you run faster, your shock will be more and if you run at a slower speed, your shock will be less.

 Cause#2 Volume Difference Between Steam & Water & Heat Loss

 In case of condensate pipes, due to heat loss, condensate starts to change its phase into water.
-As steam occupy 1600 times more volume than water, if steam changes its phase into water, a huge vacuum will be created.
-Water will try to filled that vacuum and can create water hammer.
+As steam occupies 1600 times more volume than water, if steam changes its phase into the water, a huge vacuum will be created.
+Water will try to fill that vacuum and can create a water hammer.

 Cause#3 Velocity Difference Between Steam & Water

-In case of condensate pipes, as the velocity of steam is 10 times of water velocity, steam go faster in the pipe.
-Now, steam starts to condense and the amount of condensate increases in the pipe.
-Many times, this condensate fill the pipe and create a barrier, which causes a huge pressure difference between the two sides of that barrier.
+In case of condensate pipes, as the velocity of steam is 10 times of water velocity, steam goes faster in the pipe.
+Now, steam starts to condense, and the amount of condensate increases in the pipe.
+Many times, this condensate fills the pipe and create a barrier, which causes a huge pressure difference between the two sides of that barrier.

 Cause#4 Float Valve Stability

-If float valves are not stable, and it up and down as well as creating an web into the system,
+If float valves are not stable, and it up and down as well as creating a web into the system,

 Cause#5 Blocking of Suction Pipe